SamuelXSS/smarkio-app/README.md

 The project contains the best treats from the API, with their respective status.

-Contains the entire **CRUD** of comments and a **bad word filter**, where, if found, our Robot reproduces a message saying it is an inappropriate word.
+Contains the entire **CRUD** of comments and a **bad word filter**, where, if found, the Robot reproduces a message saying it is an inappropriate word.